Deakon89/LibraryRepo/README.md

 Use is very simple.
 Just write the category of books you want to search for and press the book-shaped button.
-A section will open with books of the genre chosen by you and, with the appropriate Read more button, you can also delve deeper with a small description.
+A section will open with books of the genre chosen by you and, with the appropriate "Read more" button, you can also delve deeper with a small description.
 Some descriptions may contain links to Wikipedia or other sites.

 ---